-- 1. Students with ten (10) or more unexcused absences per semester may lose credit for that class and privilege to participate in extracurricular activities. - 2.
-Exceptions to the ten absence rule may be granted by the principal/administrator in the case of documented extenuating circumstances such as: prolonged illness, hospitalization, death in the family, family crisis, etc. - 3.
+- 1. Students with ten (10) or more unexcused absences per semester may lose credit for that class and may be considered for withdrawal from the program. - 2.
+Exceptions to the ten day absence rule may be granted by the Director of Meadowview Programs in the case of documented extenuating circumstances such as: prolonged illness, hospitalization, death in the family, family crisis, etc. - 3.
 Students who show a repeated pattern of non-illness related absences cannot be treated in the same manner as those who have been absent for unavoidable reasons.
 Some of the criteria indicating a poor attitude towards attendance are: - a.
 Frequent absences without the school being notified by parents or guardians - b.
-Leaving school early without permission - c.
-Frequent tardiness resulting in unexcused absences - d.
-Frequently missing one or two classes during the day - e.
-Missing classes on test days, or when projects and assignments are due. - f.
-Repeated outside appointments during school hours
+Frequent tardiness resulting in unexcused absences - c.
+Frequently missing, or eloping, for portions of a school day - d.
+Repeated outside appointments during school hours - 4.
+Any work that is missed during an excused or unexcused absence, is expected to be made up by the student in a timely manner, as mutually agreed upon with the classroom teacher. - 5.
+Any missed services, due to student absences, are subject to availability of the service provider's schedule.
+Frequent student absences, may indicate the need for an IEP Team meeting to address a potential change in services and/or programming needs.